How To Control Algae In Your Pond

 -

-- Mechanical Filtration: Removes debris and particles from the water, reducing the nutrients available for algae to feed on.
+- Mechanical Filtration (Skimmer or Intake Bay): Removes debris and particles from the water, reducing the nutrients available for algae to feed on.

-- Biological Filtration: Uses beneficial bacteria to break down fish waste and convert harmful ammonia into less harmful nitrates, which plants can absorb.
+- Biological Filtration: Uses beneficial bacteria found in our S.A.T. to break down fish waste and convert harmful ammonia into less harmful nitrates, which plants can absorb.

 - UV Clarifiers: These devices use ultraviolet light to kill free-floating algae, preventing green water without harming fish or beneficial bacteria.